Óscar F. Gil-García, PhD

 Welcome to my website, here you can learn more about my research and teaching interests as a sociologist and cultural anthropologist.

 I am currently an assistant professor in the Department of Anthropology at the University at Buffalo.
-I received my Ph.D. in sociology from UC Santa Barbara in 2010.
-I was a Chancellor's Postdoctoral Fellow at UC Los Angeles and an assistant professor sociology at DePauw University.
+I received my Ph.D. in sociology from UC Santa Barbara.
+I was a Chancellor's Postdoctoral Fellow at UC Los Angeles and an assistant professor at Binghamton University and DePauw University.

-Originally from Brooklyn, NY, I am a first-generation college student and am a graduate of Vassar College (1999).
+Originally from Brooklyn, NY, I am a first-generation college student and am a graduate of Vassar College.
 In my spare time I enjoy distance running, playing guitar and singing.

 Gil-García, Ó, Bové, F., Velazquez, L., Vener, S., Miranda, A. (2021).
 "It felt like my son had died": Zero tolerance and the trauma of family separation.
 Latino Studies.

 Galaviz, K. I., Breland, J. Y., Sanders, M. Breathett, K., Cerezo, C. Gil O, Hollier, J. M., Marshall, C., Wilson, J. D., Essien, U.R.
 (2020).
 Implementation Science to Address Health Disparities During the Coronavirus Pandemic.
 Health Equity, v.1, 463-467